-I enjoy making and creating products when I have free time.
-Ayurvedic herbs are wonderful for the hair and skin.
+I enjoy making and creating products when I have free time, especially using Ayurvedic herbs, which are wonderful for the hair and skin.

-"According to the University of Maryland Medical Center, Ayurveda is considered one of the oldest healing sciences that have a holistic approach to health.
+If you're unfamiliar with the practice of Ayurveda, the University of Maryland Medical Center, describes it as "one of the oldest healing sciences that have a holistic approach to health.
 It is designed to help people live a long, healthy, and well-balanced life.
 It has been practiced in India for at least 5,000 years.
-It has recently become popular again in western cultures and is used to treat illnesses and maintain balance in the body, mind, and consciousness through proper eating, drinking, and lifestyle.
-Our hair, which is a vital parameter of external beauty, can also benefit from Ayurvedic treatments to maintain its health and look beautiful.
-These time-tested herbal hair care remedies have been the backbones behind the healthy and long hair of Indian women.
-Whether dealing with scalp problems, nourishing the hair follicles, or trying to steer clear of sulfates,parabens, or ingredients you cannot pronounce, Ayurveda can bring health and beauty to your tresses."
+It has recently become popular again in western cultures and is used to treat illnesses and maintain balance in the body, mind, and consciousness through proper eating, drinking, and lifestyle."

 The ingredients, and why they work

-Benefits: Gives hair a beautiful sheen.
-The seeds are nothing like cassia powder, and they are mostly used as a hot tea.
+Benefits: Cassia is a type of cinnamon, and it gives hair a beautiful sheen.
+The seeds are nothing like cassia powder, and they are mostly used to make a hot tea.
 A low key favorite of mine, many use the powder but don't know about the seeds.